dadecoza/arduino-mpf1-vdp/README.md

-        LD      B, 50           ; load 50 into the B register for a delay loop VDPD1   DJNZ    VDPD1           ; do the delay loop so that the VDP microcontroller has some time to do its thing LD      A, (VDPB)       ; load the byte we want to load back into the accumulator RRA                     ; rotate right ... wewantt to get to the high nibble RRA                     ; rotate some more
+        LD      B, 50           ; load 50 into the B register for a delay loop VDPD1   DJNZ    VDPD1           ; do the delay loop so that the VDP microcontroller has some time to do its thing LD      A, (VDPB)       ; load the byte we want to load back into the accumulator RRA                     ; rotate right ... we want to get to the high nibble RRA                     ; rotate some more
         RRA                     ; and again
         RRA                     ; yay we made it